 Operation Fund, the Small Cities Grant Fund, the Marion Celio Angel Fund, the Land Acquisition Fund, Douglas Library Fund, the Recreation Fund, the Historic Records Preservation Fund, the EMS Fund, the Tri-Centennial Commission Fund and the Cafeteria Fund.
 These are all considered special revenue funds.
 Permanent Funds consist of the Cemetery Trust Fund.
-Individual fund data for each of these non-major governmental funds is provided in the combining balance sheets on pages 50-51 and in the combining statement of revenues, expenditures and changes in fund balances (deficits) on pages 52-53.
+Individual fund data for each of these non-major governmental funds is provided in the combining balance sheets and in the combining statement of revenues, expenditures and changes in fund balances (deficits).